| Please note

 and supplies for sale.
 Their address is 15 Henrietta Street, Dublin

 1, Ireland.
 Phone: 353 1 873 0093, and E-mail npupipes@iol.ie.
+Both these Pipers Clubs have websites, they're listed on our

 links page.